sanposhiho/gomockhandler/README.md

 //go:generate mockgen -source=$GOFILE -destination=mock_$GOFILE -package=$GOPACKAG
 ```

-But, `go generate` is not fast.
+But, it will take time to execute `go generate ./...` for projects with many files.
 And we cannot easily check if mock is up-to-date.

 With `gomockhandler`,